How to update a dapp chain

 </run>

-As a matter of information, the project's entry path is specified under postchain/config/nodes/dev/blockchains/app/entry-file.txt.
+As a matter of information, the project's entry path is available under postchain/config/nodes/dev/blockchains/app/entry-file.txt.

 Confirm the new configuration is working properly by starting the chain: